How to Market an Event: 75 Ideas to Promote an Event

 This list is broken down into 10 different sections.
 Some sections are longer than others.
 Like with our other long lists of tips and ideas, we’ve added some navigation to the top so you can jump to the sections you want to visit right away, instead of scrolling down the page to get to them.

-The types of event marketing ideas available are:
+The types of marketing ideas for events available are:

 - Email Marketing Tips